Merkel faults German 'perfectionism' for current virus woes - WTMJ

 Merkel said she expects a significant increase in supply and the start of vaccinations in general practitioner offices next month to boost the vaccine program going forward.

-With recent opinion polls showing falling support for her government, Merkel urged Germans not to become overwhelmed by despair.
+With recent opinion polls showing falling support for her government and party, Merkel urged Germans not to become overwhelmed by despair.

 “We have a difficult situation,” she said.
 “But look at our neighbors.
 With the exception of Denmark they are all grappling with the same problems, in part from a much more difficult position.”